Basic Scientific Research

 6. Murphy PM, Stack D, Kinirons B, Laffey JG.
 Optimizing of the dose of Intrathecal Morphine in Older Patients undergoing Hip Arthroplasty.
 Anesthesia and Analgesia 2003 Dec; 97: 1709-1715.

 This objective of research programme is to evaluate novel medical devices of relevance to Anaesthesia and Intensive Care Medicine.
 A major current focus is on the evaluation of novel laryngoscopes, in order to develop the evidence base supporting the use of these devices by different healthcare provider groups, from experienced anaesthetists to paramedics and novice users.
-A second focus is on the characterization of High Frequency Oscillation, in conjunction with colleagues in Biomedical Engineering at NUI Galway.
+A second focus is on the characterization of High Frequency Oscillation, in conjunction with colleagues in Biomedical Engineering at University of Galway.

-Principal Investigators: Prof John Laffey
+Principal Investigators: Prof. John Laffey and Dr. Brian Harte

-Research Fellow: Dr Anwar Malik
+Research Fellow: Dr. Anwar Malik

 Ongoing Research Projects

-Selected completed Research Projects
+Selected Completed Research Projects

 Selected Recent Publications